-Course content is structured into subtopics featuring groups of lectures that are accompanied by problem sets.
+Course content is structured into subtopics featuring lectures that are accompanied by problem sets.
 These problem sets are graded, open-book, take-home assignments that are designed to help students master the course material.
 Each course also requires the completion of original papers based on students’ exploration of existing scientific research.
 This assignment is designed to help students integrate the concepts of pharmacology and therapeutics with the preclinical and clinical stages of drug discovery as they relate to human disease.

 Faculty of the UF Department of Pharmacology and Therapeutics will be responsible for preparing and delivering the lectures and other learning activities.
 The courses are as follows:

 |GMS 6520||Medical Pharmacology and Therapeutics I: The Nervous System||2||X||X||X|